wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

 3. Some terminologies usages are confusing.
 For example, what is a "critical section" in Fig. 8(a)?
    Sec.
 3.3, "I/O reconnection is performed asynchronously on the restore critical path" -- what does "asynchronously" mean?
 Why it is on the critical path if asynchronously?
    Sec.
 3.1, what is "two layered EPT"?

+4. The paper proposes concepts but never discusses them.
+   Cold boot, warm boot, fork boot are proposed in Sec.
+2.3, and then only mentioned at a few extra locations later.
+   So what are the overall picture of these booting techniques?
+   Similarly, sfork() is proposed in the beginning of Sec.
+4, and never discussed again, e.g., how do you incorporate techniques discussed later in Sec.
+4 into your sfork()?